 A bait-and-switch subversion: Spooks (AKA MI-5) introduced Lisa Faulkner as a regular, but her character Helen was brutally and unceremoniously killed off in the second episode, a move aimed to illustrate straight away that this was in fact going to be a series where Anyone Can Die.

-On the re-imagined Battlestar Galactica (Reimagined), Commander Adama is shot by a Cylon sleeper agent at the end of the first season, and spends the next four episodes in critical condition before making a surprise return at the end of the fourth episode.
+Commander Adama is shot by a Cylon sleeper agent at the end of the first season, and spends the next four episodes in critical condition before making a surprise return at the end of the fourth episode.
 There is never any question that he won't survive, even when he has to have emergency surgery to restart his heart.

 Kara Thrace does this as well, but due to the specific nature of her death, which is enshrouded with plenty of mysticism, it was quite obvious that she would return from the dead soon enough.
 (Or would she?)
 However, this created a very tense atmosphere for several episodes when the fans weren't absolutely sure that the character wasn't Not So Invincible After All, helped along by the actress herself giving interviews about how she'd felt under-used that season and was looking for other work.

 Laura Roslin is probably the worst example.
 While she does eventually die, the otherwise-good episode "Epiphanies" resorts to the kind of science-fiction Techno Babble miracle-cure it was intended to avert to keep her alive.

 Then of course there's the battlestar Galactica herself.
 This is particularly obvious in "Exodus Pt 2".
 Which ship survives the battle, Galactica or the newer, more heavily-armed Pegasus?
 Guess.